Columbia-Police-Vehicle-Involved-in-Early-Morning.

 Traffic Accidents Involving Police Vehicles

-Investigations typically assess whether the officer was acting within official duties, whether emergency equipment was in use, and whether proper procedures were followed.
+Investigators must carefully review each case.
+They examine whether the officer was on duty, whether emergency equipment was used, and whether proper procedures were followed.

 Importance of Thorough Crash Investigations